Pheochromocytoma and irregular blood pressure

 - Multiple endocrine neoplasia, type 2 (MEN 2) is a disorder that results in tumors in more than one part of the body's hormone-producing (endocrine) system.
 Other tumors associated with this condition can appear on the thyroid, parathyroid, lips, tongue and gastrointestinal tract.

 - Von Hippel-Lindau disease can result in tumors at multiple sites, including the central nervous system, endocrine system, pancreas and kidneys.

 - Neurofibromatosis 1 (NF1) results in multiple tumors in the skin (neurofibromas), pigmented skin spots and tumors of the optic nerve.

 - Hereditary paraganglioma syndromes are inherited disorders that result in either pheochromocytomas or paragangliomas.

 High blood pressure can damage multiple organs, particularly tissues of the cardiovascular system, brain and kidneys.
 This damage can cause a number of critical conditions, including:

 - Kidney failure

-Rarely, a pheochromocytoma is cancerous (malignant), and the cancerous cells spread to other parts of the body (metastasize).
-Cancerous cells from a pheochromocytoma or paraganglioma most often migrate to the lymph system, bones, liver or lungs.
+Rarely, a pheochromocytoma is cancerous (malignant), and the cancerous cells spread to other parts of the body.
+Cancerous cells from a pheochromocytoma or paraganglioma most often travel to the lymph system, bones, liver or lungs.